microsoft/coyote/docs/_learn/resources/StyleGuide.md

 **Be clear and concise — not hip or clever.** Avoid idioms, colloquial expressions, and culture-specific references.

-• Instead of: Down the road, ELL will grow.
+• Instead of: Down the road, Coyote will grow.

-• Use: In the future, ELL will grow.
+• Use: In the future, Coyote will grow.

 **Don't say it's easy.** You're writing for a variety of readers, with varying degrees of ability.
 Don't assume you know what's challenging or easy for someone.
 Avoid adverbs such as _obviously, clearly,_ and _apparently_.
 Also avoid "filler" adverbs, such as _very, really,_ and _actually_.